RoberAgro/nurbspy/README.md

 ## Capabilities

-`nurbspy` has the following features to create and use NURBS curves:
+`nurbspy` has the following features for NURBS curves:

 - Constructors for rational and non-rational Bézier and B-Spline curves
 - Methods to evaluate curve coordinates